Bethany Davis, MegaFood Director of Advocacy, Impact & Government Affairs | Aug. 2020

 Is it common for dietary supplement company to do ground-breaking agricultural research?
 Well, no, but we have never been a normal dietary supplement company!

-We are thrilled to announce that we funded and launched a three-year project to study how regenerative agriculture practices affect nutrition levels in food!
+We are thrilled to announce that we funded and launched a five-year project to study how regenerative agriculture practices affect nutrition levels in food!

 If you’ve hung with us for a while, you know that our mission is to change the world, starting with food.
 And when we notice something missing in the world, we aim to do something about it.
 And in this case, what we feel is missing is high-quality agricultural research on how regenerative agriculture may increase the nutrient density of food.